Meet the team

-Admin Team – Office Manager (Tracy Barrett), Admin Assistants (Ettore Condorelli and Trish Webster)
+Admin Team – Office Manager (Tracy Barrett), Admin Assistant (Trish Webster), Admin (Sarah Khan, Mandy Blessing)

 Our admin team provide an efficient and comprehensive secretarial and administrative service to the unit.
 They manage all administrative duties and ensure all systems are in place for the effective running of the unit.
 Their duties include arranging meetings and sending out clinical information securely.